bofh69/langgen/README.md

 The names can be nouns and proper names.

 ### Viewers
-A viewer can answer questions such as if it can see another viewer.
+A viewer can answer questions such as if it can see an Actor.

 ### Actors
 An Actor is a Named Object and also a Viewer.